Alleged mistress of Ratile Mabitsela's late hubby accused of disrespect

 @Liinyana_ admitted:

-"I am so shocked to read that this is the same man in all 3 frames?!😭"
+"I am so shocked to read that this is the same man in all three frames?!😭"

 @brendamavela187 countered: